alexbmoreira/django-postgres-vue-tutorial/README.md

 ## Adding Vue.js

+There are two main ways to set up an app with Django and Vue.
+The first is to have your frontend and backend work as one, and just have Django bundle a built Vue folder and display it on its own.
+To deploy an app built this way, you will essentially be deploying one Django app, and just use Vue to build the frontend that Django is in charge of showing.

+The second way is to have DJango and Vue act entirely separately.
+With this method, you build an API with Django, deploy that, then build a Vue frontend that calls that API from another location.

+There are pros and cons to both, depending on your situation, but in the end you'll be left with a very similar product.
+I'll show how to link both, but for deployment I'll only show the second methond in this guide.

 ### Configure Django to look for files created by Vue

 In your top level directory, create a `./templates` folder and add the `index.html` file that you point to above.